Joseph Lubin (entrepreneur)

-Joseph Lubin is a Canadian-American entrepreneur.
-He has founded and co-founded several companies including the Swiss-based EthSuisse, contributing heavily to Ethereum, the decentralized cryptocurrency platform.
-Lubin is founder of ConsenSys, a Brooklyn-based software-production studio.
+Joseph Lubin (born 1964) is a Canadian-American businessman.
+He has founded and co-founded several companies, including the Swiss-based EthSuisse, contributing heavily to Ethereum, the decentralized cryptocurrency platform.
+Lubin is the founder of ConsenSys, a Brooklyn-based software production studio.

 In February 2018, Forbes estimated Lubin's net worth in cryptocurrency to be between one and five billion dollars.